At a glance

 UNICEF ‘s priority: Prevent the spread of the virus by mobilising medical supplies, consulting communities and implementing prevention campaigns.

 Coronavirus is the biggest global crisis for children since World War Two.
-Unicef is launching its largest-ever appeal to help tackle the impact of coronavirus on children and families around the world.
+UNICEF launched its largest-ever appeal to help tackle the impact of coronavirus on children and families around the world.
 We are here for children always and we won’t stop now.

 What you can do